lambdaclass/lambdaworks/README.md

-# Lambda Moon Math Library for Rust
+# Lambdaworks - ZK Library for Rust